 I went WRONG….
 Years later I actually opened the can and tried it.
 I hated it, and I did not know what to so with it.

-Now a few years after that, I again am experimenting with how to make TVP as a means to both experiment with DIY chichen chemistry, and also as a way to eat healthier
+Fast Forward a few years.
+I again am experimenting with how to make tofu.
+This is being done as an experiment with DIY Kitchen chemistry.
+Additionally, it is also as a way to eat healthier.
+I had the idea to see if I could make TVP

 Its popular in food storage because it is cheap, quick to cook, contains no fat.
 Additionally, it has a protein content equal to that of real meat.

 Making TVP is an industrial process where hot soy flour is extruded into various shapes (chunks, flakes, nuggets, grains, and strips) and sizes.
 The defatted thermoplastic proteins are heated to 150-200°C, which breaks them into a fibrous, insoluble, porous mass that can soak up as much as three times its weight in liquids.